Jonathan A. Allan

 Jonathan A. Allan is Canada Research Chair in Men and Masculinities and Professor in the Department of English, Drama, and Creative Writing and Gender and Women’s Studies at Brandon University.
 Dr. Allan is an editor for Journal of Bodies, Sexualities, and Masculinities, interim editor of Boyhood Studies, and Vice-President of the American Men’s Studies Association.

-Dr. Allan is currently working on a second outcome from the SSHRC Insight Grant, Snip Snap (under contract with UBC Press), a book-length study of vasectomy.
+Dr. Allan is currently finishing, Snip Snap (under contract with UBC Press), a book-length study of vasectomy.
 Over the course of this book he considers the history of vasectomy, including how it was punitive, then tied to eugenics, through to elective vasectomy, the mainstreaming of vasectomy, and the decline of vasectomy (and its resurgence following the decision of the Supreme Court of the United States in Dobbs v.
 Jackson Women’s Health Organization).
 The goal is to provide a comprehensive study of the vasectomy that enables readers to think about what the vasectomy means and why it matters, while also understanding its complex and troubling history.
 Snip Snap asks timely questions about the vasectomy, access to vasectomy, and the challenges to vasectomy.
 This book thus contributes to the overarching goal of his research, which considers the role and responsibilities men have in the procreative realm.

 Research Areas: